liamedeiros/ehtplot/doc/COLORMAP.md

 - If color provides important information in a figure, the colormap may start at gray instead of black.

-## Color Models, Color Spaces, and Default Image Color Profile
+## Color Models and Color Appearance Models

 The "raw" RGB and CMYK color models are device-dependent.
 In order to describe device-independent color, companies "standarize" color spaces and create sRGB (standard Red Green Blue by HP and Microsoft) and Adobe RGB.
-A color profile, either characterizes a device or a color space, can then be used to accurately map the color in an image to a device.

-sRGB is often the default image color space for modern softwares.
+A color profile, either characterizes a device or a color space, can then be used to accurately map the color in an image to a device. sRGB is often the default image color space for modern softwares.
 That is, if we save an image without a color profile, it is often interperted as in sRGB with gamma 2.2.

-## Color Appearance Parameters

-A color appearance model (CAM) seeks to describe the perceptual aspects of human color vision.
-For simplicity, we only summarize three CAM here.

-- The International Commission on Illumination (ICE) created the CIELAB (== CIE L*a*b* == Lab) color space, which has all the necessary features to become the first color appearance model.
-- The CIECAM02 color appearance model (CAM) published by the in 2002 defines six color appearances: brightness, lightness, colorfulness, chroma, saturation, and hue.
-- The iCAM06 is an image color appearance model that is capable of handling spatial appearance phenomena.
+The CIELAB (== CIE L*a*b* == Lab) color space, introduced by the International Commission on Illumination (ICE) in 1976, was the first attempt to take into account the the perceptual aspects of human vision.
+The CIECAM02 color appearance model (CAM) published by the CIE in 2002 defines six color appearances: brightness, lightness, colorfulness, chroma, saturation, and hue.
+And the iCAM06 model is capable of handling spatial appearance phenomena such as contrast.